 - I know exactly how much money I need when I retire to maintain my current lifestyle ____

 - I have a plan for retirement and am completely on track to achieve my goals ____

 I think you get the point.
-You can also make if fun by adding some humor to the answer key or incorporate a bit of your own personality into both the questions and the answer key.
+You can also make it fun by adding humor to the answer key or incorporating a bit of your personality into both the questions and the answer key.

-4. Make it a real story – Use situations that you have experienced working with clients (changing the names and some details of course) these real life stories not only clarify the kinds of clients that are referred to you but they identify what you are actually able to do for these clients:
+4. Make it a real story – Use situations that you have experienced working with clients (changing the names and some details, of course); these real-life stories not only clarify the kinds of clients referred to you, but they identify what you are actually able to do for these clients: